 Just because she’s graced the cover of almost 30 magazines worldwide — including Oxygen — doesn’t mean Natalia Kern is unfamiliar with the struggles of staying fit and healthy.
 As an overweight teenager in a small village in the Ukraine, she didn’t have many choices available when it came to living a healthy lifestyle.
-The only way she knew to get a better body and a fit butt was to control the amount of food she ate — and that led to an eating disorder.
+The only way she knew to get a better body and a fit butt and legs was to control the amount of food she ate — and that led to an eating disorder.

 Kern knew that wasn’t a long-term solution, so she began searching for answers.
 When she moved to the United States at age 21, she discovered fitness magazines.
 She loved that Oxygen gave practical advice and examples of workouts that really worked — like the best exercise for buttocks and thighs.
 She began following them and the results quickly showed.